At Naracoorte Uniting Church we believe that Jesus is the Way, the Truth and the Light, and that He can and does change lives.

 SOME HISTORY OF THE NARACOORTE UNITING CHURCH:

-History prepared by K. Viney with information and excerpts taken from "Centenary of METHODISM in NARACOORTE 1870 -1970" with foreword by Don Fuller, and "Wesley Church (the Methodist Church of Naracoorte) Opening and Dedication Ceremonies" by Rev. Dr. A. Harold Wood, M.A., President-General and Edwin N. Broomhead, M.A., B.D., Minister of the Circuit.
+History prepared by K. Williams with information and excerpts taken from "Centenary of METHODISM in NARACOORTE 1870 -1970" with foreword by Don Fuller, and "Wesley Church (the Methodist Church of Naracoorte) Opening and Dedication Ceremonies" by Rev. Dr. A. Harold Wood, M.A., President-General and Edwin N. Broomhead, M.A., B.D., Minister of the Circuit.

 Henry Inglis, 1st Junior Circuit Steward, Naracoorte Wesleyan circuit